 California Leads the Way

 Established in 2006, the California Maternal Quality Care Collaborative (CMQCC) set out to use data-driven approaches to understand the root causes of maternal mortality.
 A few of their tactics included distributing plain-language tool kits, conducting mock emergencies, making quality improvements in hospital settings and training staff to work more collaboratively.
 Despite admirable reductions in overall maternal mortality in California, significant racial disparities remain and align with the demographics represented in the national data sets.
 Keeping Black women alive before, during and after birth was the focus of an innovative hospital-based racial equity pilot program: the SACRED Birth study, launched in 2020 by University of California, San Francisco, associate professor of obstetrics Karen A. Scott.
 This community-centered study co-led by Black women and community-based organizations provides essential insights on achieving birth equity and justice.
-Data collection ended at the beginning of 2021, and analysis is underway.
+Data collection ended at the beginning of 2021.

 Poverty, lack of insurance, insufficient access to care, racism and experiences of discrimination, and excessive use of unnecessary interventions such as episiotomy and cesarean sections are all known to be associated with poor health outcomes.

 In all racial categories, maternal mortality is worse among older women, but the burden is concentrated among Black women, who are more likely to experience structural determinants of health that worsen over time.